lcpz/awesome-copycats/README.rst

 - Powerful volume bar
 - Custom layouts
 - Freedesktop menu
+- By direction client focus (like in bspwm)

 They're scattered all over the set, so try each theme and choose the one you enjoy the most.